 With these precautions in place, University Hospital has begun to resume non-emergency living donor organ transplants since elective surgeries are now allowed again in the state of Texas.

-Since the outbreak of coronavirus, organ donations and transplants have decreased dramatically.
+Since the outbreak of COVID-19, organ donations and transplants have decreased dramatically.
 Because of this, University Hospital is encouraging those who wish to donate or receive a transplant to arrange interviews with the transplant team.
 All patients and donors are being screened for COVID-19 prior to surgery to make sure they don't have the virus.
 The transplant center has also instituted a required COVID-19 education course for the family members and caregivers of donors and recipients.

 Jennifer Milton, the chief administrative officer for the Transplant Center emphasizes how important this education course is, “We need all members of a household to have a good understanding of prevention and the risks of COVID-19 transmission for a newly immunosuppressed patient,” Milton says.

 Milton also reminds the public to donate blood since transplant patients and other surgeries depend on an adequate blood supply.
-The public can donate to the University Health System blood bank located at University Hospital or you can register to become an organ, eye and tissue donor.
+The public can donate to the University Health blood bank located at University Hospital or you can register to become an organ, eye and tissue donor.

 For more than 40 years, University Health and UT Health San Antonio have partnered to provide lifesaving solid organ transplants for patients suffering from end-state organ failure.
 For more information visit the University Transplant Center website, or call 210-567-5777.